Witiko/doctoral-thesis/main.md

 In this chapter, I will report the results of my research of representations that enable accurate math information retrieval:

-- In sections \ref{sec:topological-math-representations} and
+- In sections \vref{sec:topological-math-representations} and
-  \ref{sec:representation-learning-accuracy}, I will describe my work in developing new representation of math and my experiments in learning neural representations of natural language words and math symbols.
+  \vref{sec:representation-learning-accuracy}, I will describe my work in developing new representation of math and my experiments in learning neural representations of natural language words and math symbols.

-- In sections \ref{sec:score-aggregation-of-structural-and-semantic-matching-techniques} and
+- In sections \vref{sec:score-aggregation-of-structural-and-semantic-matching-techniques} and
-  \ref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using learning-to-rank techniques.
+  \vref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using learning-to-rank techniques.

-- In sections \ref{sec:weighted-zone-scoring} and
+- In sections \vref{sec:weighted-zone-scoring} and
-  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe my work in making fast approximate search techniques more accurate.
+  \vref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe my work in making fast approximate search techniques more accurate.

 ## Topological Math Representations for Accurate Math Information Retrieval